lolero/normalized-reducers-utils/README.md

 ## Purpose

-1. A standard protocol to interact with an application's front-end state, in order to make CRUD operations on it consistent regardless of the data that is being stored or consumed.
+1. A standard protocol to interact with an application's front-end state in order to make CRUD operations on it consistent, regardless of the data that is being stored or consumed.
 In simple English, this package provides the tools to interact with the state in a similar way to how clients interact with a RESTful API.